Marie Yovanovitch says Trump's Helsinki press conference with Putin was so 'disastrous' that she couldn't finish eating her french fries

 "I watched the infamous Trump-Putin press conference at my Odesa hotel that evening while pecking at room-service french fries," the book says.
 "I quickly lost my appetite as I saw our president toady up to Putin and take the Russian's word over that of our own intelligence agencies, which assessed that Russia had interfered in the 2016 US presidential election."

-When asked whether he believed the US intelligence community or Putin, Trump said Putin was "extremely strong and powerful in his denial," and that he, Trump, didn't "see any reason" why Russia would have meddled.
+When asked whether he believed the US intelligence community or Putin, Trump said Putin was "extremely strong and powerful in his denial."
 Trump also recycled nonsense conspiracy theories about the FBI and the Democratic National Committee, and refused to say he supported the findings of US officials over the Russian leader's claims.

 And those statements were "what was said publicly," Yovanovitch writes in her memoir.
 "God only knows what Trump said in the two-hour one-on-one meeting with Putin, a meeting unusual not only for its length but because Trump did not brief US officials on the discussion later.
 That raised all sorts of questions."

-After being roundly criticized for his handling of the press conference, Trump read from a written statement which said that he misspoke when he said he didn't see why Russia would have interfered in the 2016 election.
+After being roundly criticized for his handling of the press conference, Trump read from a written statement, saying that he misspoke when he said he didn't see why Russia would have interfered in the 2016 election.

 Speaking to reporters at the White House, Trump said he had "full faith" in US intelligence agencies and wanted to clarify his statements from the bilateral summit.